-Graduate school was always part of the puzzle for Jefferson Macias, a supply chain manager for Intel in Tucson, Ariz., but finding an MBA program that meshed with his roles as a manager and father meant thinking outside of the brick-and-mortar box.
+Graduate school was always part of the puzzle for Jefferson Macias, a supply chain manager for Intel in Chandler, Ariz., but finding an MBA program that meshed with his roles as a manager and father meant thinking outside of the brick-and-mortar box.

 While a part-time master's program would allow him to keep working—a priority for Macias—it also limited his options to schools near home.
 A traditional part-time program also would mean spending nights and weekends in a classroom instead of with his family.
 So Macias shifted his attention to an online MBA.